Foupi/Luos_Examples_NRF/mesh_bridge/README.md

 container runs a detection; payload is a container ID as an_ `uint16_t`_)_.

-The Mesh Bridge container will send the following messages:
+The Mesh Bridge container can send the following messages:

 * `MESH_BRIDGE_EXT_RTB_COMPLETE`: Sent after the routing table extension procedure is complete.
 If this procedure had been requested by another